GPars meets Virtual Threads

 }

-Nice!
-But let’s move onto some areas examples which might be less familiar to Java developers.
+Now, let’s move onto some examples which might be less familiar to Java developers.

 GPars has additional features for providing custom thread pools